risckaust/risc-documentations/docs/source/1-ros-navigation.rst

    :align: center

 * **Localization**.
 A robot needs to know where it is inside the map in order to know how to go to a goal location.
 You will learn how to use a localization algorithm already implemented in ROS to help the robot estimate its location in a given map based on 2D laser scans.
-The ROS package that will be used for localization is called `AMCL`, Adaptive Monte Carlo Localization.
+The ROS package that will be used for localization is called `amcl`, Adaptive Monte Carlo Localization.

 .. image:: ../_static/ros_amcl.png
    :scale: 50 %